dullroar/ten-steps-to-linux-survival/README.md

 ...new lines will appear here over time...
 ~~~~

-If we know nothing about a file, we can use the
+If we know nothing about a *file*, we can use the
 [`file`](http://linux.die.net/man/1/file) command to help us guess:

 ~~~~ {.bash}